 Accelerometers are instruments which measure acceleration, the change in velocity of an object over time (SI unit: m.s-2).
 Acceleration is directly proportional to the force acting on the object to move it (as is the mass of the object).

-Physical activity is the change of position of body segments resulting from skeletal muscle contractions.
-A measure of acceleration of the body or its segments can therefore be used to infer intensity of physical activity over time, allowing derivation of activity dimensions such as duration, frequency and overall volume.
+Physical activity can be regarded as the change of position of body segments resulting from skeletal muscle contractions.
+A measure of acceleration of body segments can therefore be used to infer intensity of physical activity over time, allowing derivation of activity dimensions such as duration, frequency and overall volume.
 If acceleration and mass (including any external loading) of all major body segments are measured, whole-body energy expenditure due to physical activity can be estimated using the work-energy theorem.
-In practice, we do not measure acceleration of the whole body or have any knowledge of external loading; this imperfect knowledge is therefore a source of error when inferring energy expenditure.
+In practice, we seldom measure acceleration of the whole body or have any knowledge of external loading; this imperfect knowledge is therefore a source of error when inferring energy expenditure from accelerometry data.
 Like most other objective methods, accelerometers do not provide contextual information.
-Methods to identify activity type from raw accelerometry are currently in development [28].
+Methods to identify activity type from raw accelerometry have been proposed (Janidarmian et al., 2016; Preece et al., 2009; Willetts et al., 2018).

 Dimension | Possible to assess? |